 Doggie parks aren’t the only opportunity for your pal to get some social play in.
 Research your area to find competitive and group options.
 Flyball, agility classes, and tracking are just a few popular group activities for dogs that can typically be done inside or out.

 When the weather is just plain awful, stay inside!
 But, for the most part, you can exercise your dog outdoors year-round as long as you follow safety precautions.
 In fact, the changing seasons present some fun ways to mix up your dog’s exercise routine.

 A lot of breeds adore snow.
-Make winter a special time for your pooch by creating a snow maze or by letting them chase snowballs.
-If your dog is up for the ultimate winter workout, give skijor a try.
+Make winter a special time for your dog by creating a snow maze or by letting them chase snowballs.
+If your dog is up for the ultimate winter workout, give skijoring a try.
 It’s a combination of cross-country skiing and dog sledding, so you’ll need a harness for your dog and skis for you.

 When the snow finally melts, no one is more excited to explore the new world than your dog.
 Spring is the perfect time for some outdoor tracking or dog-led walking that lets your pup exercise their brain as much as their body.

 You’re not the only one who wants to head to the beach when the temperature rises!
-Even breeds that aren’t natural water dogs can learn to swim fairly easily – especially if you start them off as puppies and make them feel safe in the water.
+Even breeds that aren’t natural water dogs can learn to swim pretty quickly – especially if you start them off as puppies and make them feel safe in the water.
 Beaches are also great for resistance walks.